 The function of the Communications, Press & Publicity Committee is to:

-- Serves as the focal point for all communications from the Branch.
+- Serve as the focal point for all communications from the Branch.

 - Ensure events are publicized to the maximum extent possible, with a focus on social media.